Twin Cobra: Development

 Twin Cobra was also, alongside Slap Fight, one of the earliest projects Toaplan made use of game design documents, with both Uemura and Yuge stating that ideas by the team were first written in text using A4 paper before reading it during meetings.
 Several features were integrated into the project by diverse factors such as items swirling around the screen, which was inspired by a donburi bowl, while the slow speed of the helicopter was due to make the title akin to puzzle games and require a level of strategy.
 Yuge stated that cooperative gameplay was originally not developed but were requested in doing so after completing the single-player version due to simultaneous two-player titles being "a big trend" in overseas regions and being conscious of the American market, as the game had a realistic war setting.
 Around five members collaborated with the project on a six-month development period including Uemura and Yuge acting as programmers, as well as three designers.
 Artist Kōetsu Iwabuchi, who previously worked on Guardian, was responsible for the artwork.
 Despite being published by Taito, Uemura stated that the publisher allowed them to reveal the project was made by Toaplan.
 Uemura also claimed the project was influenced by Halley's Comet, as he wanted to portray the feeling of aiming and shooting.

 Release

 Twin Cobra was first released across arcades worldwide in October 1987 by Taito in Japan and Europe, as well as Romstar in North America.
-On 21 November 1988, an album containing music from the title and its predecessor was co-published exclusively in Japan by Scitron and Pony Canyon.
+An album containing music from the title and its predecessor was co-published exclusively in Japan by Scitron and Pony Canyon in November 1988.